acobster/recurse/crdt/README.md

 When a node sends this over the wire, it's saying "I think node 0 has 5 increments, node 1 has 3, and node 2 has 2."

 To compute the global count, each node need only add up the increment counts it knows about for each node.
+In other words, the elements in the vector.
 This is the equivalent of a user asking "how many clicks has this button gotten?" of an edge server.
 That server may not have the "true" global count, but it is good enough for rock 'n' roll.
 This is why CRDTs rock.

 Running the main loop towards the bottom of `gcounter.clj` prints something like this: